Reviews of the top Campgrounds for RVs along the Mississippi Great River Road Scenic Byway from Dubuque, Iowa to

 Grant River Corps of Engineering Recreation Area – Potosi, WI

-Even when our intent is to spend time enjoying the attractions that Dubuque offers, we often cross the river into Wisconsin to Potosi for overnight camping at the Grant River Corps of Engineering Park – see our review and more information (about 20 miles from Dubuque).
+Even when our intent is to spend time enjoying the attractions that Dubuque offers, we often cross the river into Wisconsin to Potosi for overnight camping at the Grant River Corps of Engineering Park – see our detailed review and more information (about 20 miles from Dubuque).
 Grant River is an outstanding park with paved roads, level paved or amply graveled camp sites, substantial picnic tables, nicely spaced, semi-wooded and well maintained.
 A bonus of staying at Grant River is a short drive or bike ride to the Potosi Brewery for great food and draft beer.

 After Potosi, the Great River Road continues on Wisconsin 133 until Cassville.
 Our next recommended campground is about a mile North on County W.